Silversands Grenada at Grand Anse

 Grand Anse Beach is Grenada's calling card: a two-mile crescent of white sand on the island's southwestern tip, framed by calm Caribbean water and the hills that roll toward St. George's.
 The beach itself has long attracted a range of properties, from low-key guesthouses to mid-market all-inclusives, but the upper end of that spectrum has remained thin.
 Silversands Grenada at Grand Anse occupies that upper position, bringing a design language that reads more like a boutique property from Southeast Asia or the Maldives than the typical Caribbean resort.
 Muted tones, blonde wood joinery, and a disciplined architectural restraint define the physical environment from arrival onward.
 There is none of the saturated colour or thatched-roof pastiche that dominates much of the region's premium market.

 For context, the small-island luxury sector in the Caribbean has split in recent years between large international branded footprints, with their loyalty programs and standardised rooms, and a smaller tier of design-led independent properties where the physical experience carries the weight.
-Silversands belongs firmly in the latter group, earning membership in the Leading Hotels of the World as of 2025 and a 96-point score from La Liste Leading Hotels in its 2026 edition, first awarded in 2023.
+Silversands belongs firmly in the latter group, with 51 rooms and a 5-star rating.
 Those two credentials together place it in a specific competitive tier: properties where the room product and service delivery are the primary differentiators rather than scale or programming volume.
 The Silversands Beach House, also part of the Silversands Collection, extends the same design philosophy in a more intimate residential format for those seeking a private-house arrangement on the same stretch of coast.

 The Dining Programme: Spice, Seafood, and Two Distinct Formats

 Grenada carries the title "Spice of the Caribbean" for documented reasons: the island is one of the world's leading producers of nutmeg, and its agricultural output also includes mace, cinnamon, cloves, and turmeric.
 For any hotel with serious dining ambitions, that supply chain is a structural advantage.
-The kitchen at Silversands works with two distinct restaurant concepts that divide the culinary offer by register and cuisine.
+The hotel works with two distinct restaurant concepts that divide the offer by register and cuisine.

 Asiatique takes the Pan-Asian route, a format that has found traction across premium Caribbean properties in the past decade as an alternative to the default of European or creole cooking.
 The appeal is not novelty for its own sake but the way Asian technique, with its emphasis on acid, heat, and herb balance, translates well against fresh tropical seafood.
 The pairing of island-sourced fish and shellfish with the structural vocabulary of, say, Japanese or Southeast Asian preparation is a logic that works, and the format lets a kitchen operate with less dependency on imported proteins.